sinappsus/mid-full-stack-technical-python-vue/README.md

-your task is to create a simple task manager or kanban board. user story: the user can register and login to a secure interface where they can define a task and assign it -a start and end date
+your task is to create a simple task manager or kanban board. user story: the user can register and login to a secure interface where they can define a task and assign it

+- a start and end date
-  -select a task type
+- select a task type
-  -a priority level
+- a priority level
-  -a status/progress
+- a status/progress
-  -add additional notes
+- add additional notes
-  -they can also add additional taks types the user should have another interface where they can manage and organise their tasks - (think basic kanban board again)
+- they can also add additional taks types the user should have another interface where they can manage and organise their tasks - (think basic kanban board again)

 # Rules